 2. Eliminating the Favoritism

-Bureaucratic leaders create impersonal relationships; the goal of each relation is to ensure that the best result can be achievable.
+Bureaucratic leaders create impersonal relationships; the goal of each relationship is to ensure that the best result can be achievable.

 However, relationships like family or friendship don’t have any effect on the process.
 The practice of these reasons is kept ideal so the best can decide for the team and company.